-- 20. The second reason sometimes heard for the special status of terrorism in our law is that it poses an existential threat.
-In the weeks after 9/11, the United Kingdom declared the existence of a "public emergency threatening the life of the nation" as a justification for derogating from Article 5 of the ECHR: as both the United Kingdom and Ireland had done in the past in relation to the Northern Irish conflict.
+The second reason sometimes heard for the special status of terrorism in our law is that it poses an existential threat.
+In the weeks after 9/11, the United Kingdom declared the existence of a "public emergency threatening the life of the nation" as a justification for derogating from art.5 of the ECHR, as both the United Kingdom and Ireland had done in the past in relation to the Northern Irish conflict.
 This uninspiring lead was followed by not one of the other 40-odd members of the Council of Europe.
-The Government's judgment on this matter was respected both by the domestic courts though with the dissent of Lord Hoffman and with what Lord Bingham has described as "varying degrees of enthusiasm" among his colleagues6 and in Strasbourg.
-Whether the Government continues to assert that we face an emergency threatening the life of the nation is unclear: the point will only arise for decision if and when the United Kingdom once more seeks to derogate from the Convention.
+The Government's judgment on this matter was respected both by the domestic courts-though with the dissent of Lord Hoffman and with what Lord Bingham has described as "varying degrees of enthusiasm" among his colleagues -and in Strasbourg.
+Whether the Government continues to assert that we face an emergency threatening the life of the nation is unclear: the point will only arise for decision if and when the United \E.H.R.L.R.
+236 Kingdom once more seeks to derogate from the Convention.
 But in any event, no such derogating laws are currently in force.
 It cannot therefore be suggested that the general run of anti-terrorism laws is justified only in the case of a public emergency or threat to the nation's life.
-A permanent emergency would be a contradiction in terms; permanent anti-terrorism law, as we have seen since 2000, is not. - 21.
+A permanent emergency would be scarcely thinkable; permanent anti-terrorism law, as we have seen since 2000, is not.

 The third justification sometimes advanced is that only the terror label will do to mark public revulsion at a particularly unpleasant offence.
 This one, we can say with some confidence, has been disproved by experience.
 James McArdle, the Canary Wharf bomber, was charged with murder and convicted of conspiracy to cause explosions.
 The four men whose rucksacks failed to explode in London two weeks after the 7/7 bomb were convicted of conspiracy to murder, as were the eight men accused of the airline liquid bomb plot of 2006.
 That plot was described by one of the trial judges as the "most grave and wicked conspiracy ever proved within the jurisdiction".
 It is the origin of the continuing requirement to empty water bottles before getting on a plane.
 In none of those cases was it suggested that a specialist terrorist offence would more effectively have marked the public mood.
+Indeed, convictions for the specialist offences tend to be reserved for plots detected at an earlier stage, or for those whose involvement in terrorism is more peripheral.